awsdocs/amazon-ec2-user-guide/doc_source/ri-market-general.md

 The upfront fee is the only fee that you can specify for the Reserved Instance that you're selling\.
 The upfront fee is the one\-time fee that the buyer pays when they purchase a Reserved Instance\.

 The following are important limits to note:
-+ **You can sell up to $50,000 in Reserved Instances per year**\.
-To sell more, complete the [Request to Raise Sales Limit on Amazon EC2 Reserved Instances](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-reserved-instance-sales) form\.
++ **You can sell up to $50,000 in Reserved Instances**\.
+To increase this limit, complete the [EC2 Reserved Instance Sales](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-reserved-instance-sales) form\.
++ **You can sell up to 5,000 Reserved Instances**\.
+To increase this limit, complete the [EC2 Reserved Instance Sales](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-reserved-instance-sales) form\.
 + **The minimum price is $0**\.
 The minimum allowed price in the Reserved Instance Marketplace is $0\.00\.

 You cannot modify your listing directly\.
 However, you can change your listing by first canceling it and then creating another listing with new parameters\.